Kergalli/token-action-hud-dragonbane/README.md

 - **Visual Status Indicators**:
   - Equipped weapons and armor clearly marked
 - **Smart Filtering**: Separate options for equipped weapons only vs. showing all equipment
+- **Smart Torch Placement**: Torches automatically appear in the most logical HUD section (under weapons when equipped, under items when not)
 - **Quick Currency Access**: Gold, Silver, and Copper buttons show current amounts directly on the HUD

 ### ⭐ **Abilities Management**